Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics: Outlook and discussion

 \section{Outlook and discussion}

 In this work, we have presented an efficient and precise method for evaluating infinite lattice sums appearing in micromagnetics with periodic boundary conditions.
 At the moment of writing of this work, a common practice was to truncate the arising sums, leading to an uncontrolled source of error.
 We show that the error due to truncation can be removed by an additional efficiently computable correction term that follows from a generalization of the Riemann zeta function to sums over $n$-dimensional lattices in $d$-dimensional space.
-We present an efficient way to compute the arising zeta functions, including their derivatives, and implement the resulting algorithm in a high-performance C framework.
-Benchmarks of algorithm against known formulas and direct summation for large interaction exponents show that full precision is reached, while the numerical effort for the correction term is much smaller than the effort for typical truncated sums.
-This makes it possible to reach machine precision for the infinite sum at effectively the same runtime than truncated sums in current software packages.
+We present an efficient way to compute the arising zeta functions, including their derivatives, and implement the resulting algorithm in a high-performance C~framework.
+Benchmarks of the algorithm against known formulas and direct summation for large interaction exponents show that full precision is reached, while the numerical effort for the correction term is much smaller than the effort for typical truncated sums.
+This makes it possible to reach machine precision for the infinite sum at effectively the same runtime as truncated sums in current software packages.
+We emphasize that the numerical method developed in this article is designed for high-precision, single-shot evaluations of the interaction potential between two domains.
+In micromagnetic simulations, the mutual potentials between all domains need to be computed only once and are subsequently used in the main iterative algorithm.
+Thus, our recipe can be considered as a pre-routine, while the main iterative algorithm can be implemented as usual by using FFT-accelerated convolution and massively parallel frameworks such as OpenMP, CUDA, MPI, etc. Moreover, our pre-routine is in turn straightforwardly parallelizable.
+For example, for a film geometry as in Fig.~\ref{fig:boxes}(b), the possible parallelism is ${N_x\times N_y\times N_z}$ threads.
+At the same time, non-uniform shapes (for example, cavities or non-planar interfaces) are possible, as well as combinations of different materials.
+This kind of non-uniformity does not affect our pre-routine at all, while the main iterative algorithm can be equipped with an array of individual saturation magnetizations for each of the cuboids (for example, a cavity-related cuboid shall correspond to the value zero in this array).

 The implications of this work are twofold.
 First, quantitative errors due to truncation in micromagnetic systems with periodic boundary conditions can be removed at a negligible numerical cost, yielding reliable results.
 Second, since our method is general and applies to arbitrary interaction exponents, source and target geometries, and lattices, it can be applied to other problems.
 In order to be specific, we briefly describe a few examples below.